thinkclay/FlourishUI/README.md

 ### Inspiration

 This library was hand-written, but borrowed from concepts in [ZFRipple](https://github.com/zoonooz/ZFRippleButton), [SLCAlertView](https://github.com/vikmeup/SCLAlertView-Swift) and [Material](http://www.google.com/design/spec/material-design/introduction.html).
 We'd like to thank them for paving the way for some cool concepts and for contributing their code as MIT.
-Following suit, we have also made this open source and completely void of Copyright or restrictions.
+Following suit, we have also made this open source and completely void of copyright or restrictions.
 Just use it already, and make your apps look like sexy unicorns!

 ## Installation